Blog>>Networks>>Network automation>>Unlocking the power of GitOps for network automation

 • in network settings for the CNI plugin used in K8s.

-GitOps tools and setup examples
+GitOps in Kubernetes environments - tools and sample setup

 The first step is to set up version control configuration and create Git repositories, e.g. on GitHub.